Where To Dock Or Anchor A Pontoon Boat

 The problem with these docks occur when tides, or dams, effect the water depth and the boat must have longer dock lines thus leaving it open to banging against the dock.
 If the dock lines are too short the boat cannot properly move up and down with the water – like this one.

-Floating docks
+Floating pontoon docks

 Floating docks are used in areas, such as deep water bays or along shorelines, where the water depth fluctuates.

-Portable docks
+Portable boat docks

 A portable dock, sometimes called a wheeled dock, is removed from the water during the off-season months when most pontoon boats are permanently stored on land.